Core countries: Arab and Middle Eastern empires

+Modern era

 As states continued to grow technologically, especially through printing journals and newspapers, communication was more widespread.
 Thus, the global society was united through this force.
 In order to assure a good life for their citizens, countries needed to rely on trade and on technological advancements, which ultimately determined how well in the world a country stood.

 Keeping in mind the interactions of states in this period, John W. Cell notes in his essay entitled "Europe and the World in an Expanding World Economy, 1700—1850", that war and trade were somewhat dependent on each other.
 States had to defend their ships while also establishing territories elsewhere to ensure successful trade for themselves.
 By the middle of the 17th century, the "foundations of the modern world system had been laid."

 Rise and eventual European hegemony

-At the beginning of the 18th century, Europe had not yet dominated in the world economy on account of the fact that its military did not match that of Asia or of the Middle East.
+At the beginning of the 18th century, Europe had not yet dominated in the world economy because its military did not match that of Asian or Middle Eastern empires.
 However, through organizing its economics and improving technology in industry, European countries took the lead as the most powerful states in the late 18th century and remained in this position until late in the 20th century.

-In the 18th century, Asia was making and distributing goods that were valued by other areas, namely cotton, silk and tea.
+In the 18th century, Asia was making and distributing goods that were valued by other areas, namely coffee, cotton, silk, and tea.
 Europe on the other hand, was not producing products of interest to the other parts of the world.
-Hence, although Europe was wealthy, this dynamic shows that there may be a reversal of power because it was consistently expanding money, yet hardly bringing in currency.
 America's crops were not initially appealing to Europeans.
 Tobacco's demand had to be advertised, and eventually Europe became interested in this particular plant.
-In time, there was rather regular trans-Atlantic trade between the Americas and Europe for such crops as tobacco, cotton, and also goods available in South America.
+In time, there was rather regular trans-Atlantic trade between the Americas and Western Europe for such crops as tobacco, cotton, and also goods available in South America.